punchagan/expense-tracker/README.md

 ## Features

-- Visualize expenses
+### Visualization/analysis features

 - Filter expenses by time duration (month, year or complete duration)
-    - View barcharts of expenses by day of month
-    - View barcharts of expenses by day of week

 - Filter expenses by categories, tags and counterparty name

+- View barcharts of expenses
+  - by day of month
+  - by day of week

+### Data entry features

-- Mark transactions as ignored transactions from the UI
+- Mark transactions as ignored transactions

-- Assign a category for transactions from the UI
+- Assign a category for transactions

-- Assign one or more tags to transactions from the UI
+- Assign one or more tags to transactions

-- Add remarks on transactions
+- Add/Edit remarks

 - Edit merchant (counterparty) names from the UI, since data from Banks usually truncates names.

-### To be implemented/ideas
+### Ideas to be implemented

 - Automatically add categories for similar transactions

+- Add charts to view data by tags/categories/counterparty names

+- Change time/day bar-charts to also display category information - stacked or grouped bar-charts.

 - Mark some transactions as repayment for another transaction.
 Useful when splitting a bill after you have paid it.